-Length = 32, 56 or 80 S-Num = 7 S-Type = 7
+Length = 60, 112, 164 S-Num = 7 S-Type = 7

 Envelope Reserved Reserved Reserved

 Authorized Envelope

 Request Transmission Policy

 Unsolicited Grant Size Grants/Interval Reserved

 Nominal Grant Interval

 Tolerated Grant Jitter

 Nominal Polling Interval

 Tolerated Poll Jitter

-Reserved Envelope (opti onal)
+Upstream Peak Traffic Rate

+Required Attribute Mask

+Forbidden Attribute Mask

+Attribute Aggregation Rule Mask

+Minimum Buffer

+Target Buffer

+Maximum Buffer

+Reserved Envel ope (optional)

 Request Transmission Policy

 Unsolicited Grant Size Grants/Interval Reserved

 Nominal Grant Interval

 Tolerated Grant Jitter

 Nominal Polling Interval

 Tolerated Poll Jitter

-Committed Envelope (opt tional)
+Upstream Peak Traffic Rate

+Required Attribute Mask

+Forbidden Attribute Mask

+Attribute Aggregation Rule Mask

+Minimum Buffer

+Target Buffer

+Maximum Buffer

+Committed Enve lope (optional)

 Request Transmission Policy

 Unsolicited Grant Size Grants/Interval Reserved

 Nominal Grant Interval

 Tolerated Grant Jitter

 Nominal Polling Interval

 Tolerated Poll Jitter

+Upstream Peak Traffic Rate

+Required Attribute Mask

+Forbidden Attribute Mask

+Attribute Aggregation Rule Mask

+Minimum Buffer

+Target Buffer

+Maximum Buffer

-Request/Transmission Policy is a 4-byte bit field as defined in Section C.2.2.6.3 of [1].
-Note: for this Service Flow Scheduling Type there is no default value for Request/Transmission Policy and all values (including 0) have meaning in DOCSIS.
+Request/Transmission Policy is a 4-byte bit field as defined in section C.2.2.6.3 of [1].
+Note: For this Service Flow Scheduling Type there is no default value for Request/Transmission Policy and all values (including 0) have meaning in DOCSIS.
+Bit 9 in the Request/Transmission Policy enables/disables the use of segment headers.
+A segment header is 8 bytes in length.
+It MUST be accounted for in the Unsolicited Grant Size parameter when segment header usage is enabled.
+The CMTS MUST ignore Bit 9 in the Request/Transmission Policy if the cable modem associated with the service flow is operating in DOCSIS 1.1 or 2.0 mode.
+For more information on segment headers and their use please see section 6.3 of [1].

-Unsolicited Grant Size is a 2-byte unsigned integer field specifying the grant size (in bytes) as defined in Section C.2.2.6.6 of [1].
-There is no default value of Unsolicited Grant Size.
+Unsolicited Grant Size is a 2-byte unsigned integer field specifying the grant size (in bytes) as defined in section C.2.2.6.6 of [1] There is no default value of Unsolicited Grant Size.

-Grants per Interval is a 1-byte unsigned integer field specifying the number of grants per Nominal Grant Interval as defined in Section C.2.2.6.9 of [1].
+Grants per Interval is a 1-byte unsigned integer field specifying the number of grants per Nominal Grant Interval as defined in section C.2.2.6.9 of [1].
 There is no default value of Grants per Interval, but a value of 1 is recommended.

-Nominal Grant Interval is a 4-byte unsigned integer field specifying the nominal time between successive data grant opportunities for this Service Flow (in units of microseconds) as defined in Section C.2.2.6.7 of [1].
+Nominal Grant Interval is a 4-byte unsigned integer field specifying the nominal time between successive data grant opportunities for this Service Flow (in units of microseconds) as defined in section C.2.2.6.7 of [1].
 There is no default value of Nominal Grant Interval.

-Tolerated Grant Jitter is a 4-byte unsigned integer field specifying the maximum amount of time that transmission opportunities may be delayed from the nominal periodic schedule (in units of microseconds) as defined in Section C.2.2.6.8 of [1].
-The minimum allowed value is $800\mu s$.
-If the CMTS receives a Gate-Set message with Tolerated Grant Jitter less than $800\mu s$, the CMTS MUST reply with a Gate-Set-Err message with a PacketCable Error-Code of "Invalid Field Value in Object".
+Tolerated Grant Jitter is a 4-byte unsigned integer field specifying the maximum amount of time that transmission opportunities may be delayed from the nominal periodic schedule (in units of microseconds) as defined in section C.2.2.6.8 of [1].
+The minimum allowed value is 800μs.
+If the CMTS receives a Gate-Set message with Tolerated Grant Jitter less than 800μs, the CMTS MUST reply with a Gate-Set-Err message with a PacketCable Error-Code of "Invalid Field Value in Object".
 There is no default value of Tolerated Grant Jitter.

 Nominal Polling Interval is a 4-byte unsigned integer field specifying the nominal interval (in units of microseconds) between successive unicast request opportunities for this Service Flow on the upstream channel.
-This field is fully defined in Section C.2.2.6.4 of [1].
+This field is fully defined in section C.2.2.6.4 of [1].
 There is no default value of Nominal Polling Interval.